 Osterweis’ writing on embodied performance theorizes the socio-political intersection of race, sexuality, labor, movement, violence, pleasure, and aesthetics.
-Her book manuscript, Body Impossible: Desmond Richardson and the Politics of Virtuosity (Oxford University Press), examines issues of blackness, virtuosity, class, gender, and queer masculinities in contemporary dance.
-Osterweis is developing her next monograph, Prophylactic Aesthetics: Latex, Spandex, and Sexual Anxieties Performed (University of Michigan Press) as well as a book of interviews called Disavowing Virtuosity, Performing Aspiration: Dance and Performance Interviews (Routledge), which interrogates how African diasporic, mixed-race, feminist, and transgender art and performance disavow dance-based virtuosity.
+Her book manuscript, Body Impossible: Desmond Richardson and the Politics of Virtuosity (Oxford University Press, Oxford Studies in Dance Theory Series, forthcoming), examines issues of blackness, virtuosity, class, gender, and queer masculinities in contemporary dance.
+Osterweis is developing her next monograph, Prophylactic Aesthetics: Latex, Spandex, and Sexual Anxieties Performed (University of Michigan Press, Theater: Theory/Text/Performance Series) as well as a book of interviews called Disavowing Virtuosity, Performing Aspiration: Dance and Performance Interviews (Routledge), which interrogates how African diasporic, mixed-race, feminist, and transgender art and performance disavow dance-based virtuosity.

 She also researches contemporary dance in Africa, and developed the concept of “geo-choreography” in her article on necropolitics in the Democratic Republic of Congo.
 Osterweis’ publications appear in Dance Research Journal, TDR/The Drama Review, Women and Performance: a journal of feminist theory, e-misférica, Theatre Survey, The Oxford Handbook of Dance and the Popular Screen (OUP, 2014), Choreographies of 21st Century Wars (OUP, 2016), Trajal Harrell’s Twenty Looks or Paris is Burning at the Judson Church (XL), and The Futures of Dance Studies (University of Wisconsin Press, 2020).

-She was Book Reviews Editor of Dance Research Journal for several years and has served on various committees and boards in New York City, Detroit, and Los Angeles, including Dance/NYC and Dirty Looks.
+She is the new General Editor of the Routledge Performance Archive, she was Book Reviews Editor of Dance Research Journal for several years, and has served on various committees and boards in New York City, Detroit, and Los Angeles, including Dance/NYC and Dirty Looks.
 She is a co-founding member of the CalArts School of Dance Anti-Racism Task Force.